 Marcelo Urias’ tenures have been marked by enormous success.
 He was instrumental in increasing the orchestra’s fundraising and audience attendance grew significantly when concerts were moved from the Roane State College campus to the First Baptist in Oak Ridge.
 In 2010 Marcelo promoted and conducted a charity concert on behalf of the Free Medical Clinic of Oak Ridge, raising over $3,000 – one of the highest single-concert revenues in the history of the orchestra.
 Under his leadership, each concert has been enthusiastically received by the audience.
 In 2016 Marcelo suggested a name change for the orchestra and a new logo.
 The board unanimously approved the measure, backed by votes from the players and ORCO is now known as The Oak Ridge Philharmonia, a community of music-lovers.

-Vice President - Greg Foertter (Trumpet)
+President - Greg Foertter (Trumpet)

 Librarian - David Kocher (Cello)

-Treasurer - Cyndi Jeffers (Oboe)
+Treasurer and Personnel Manager - Cyndi Jeffers (Oboe)

-Publicity - Danny Brian
+Program Notes - Danny Brian

-Multi-Media Manager - Mike Roberts (Clarinet)
+Multi-Media Manager - Mike Roberts (Clarinet) and Heather Schad

 (continued from homepage)

 Thanks to generous supporters, the Oak Ridge Philharmonia has been able to offer Oak Ridgers the beauties of classical and contemporary music.
 Your help is pivotal in allowing us to spread knowledge about and appreciation for orchestral music to many people in our community.